 Workhorse laser printer features include an automatic duplexer, big paper capacity (a full 500-sheet paper drawer plus 100-sheet multipurpose tray) and a heavy-duty monthly print maximum duty cycle of 75,000 pages (although HP recommends keeping that to 5,000 pages on a regular basis).
 Toner costs are "reasonably low," Hoffman says, and owners agree: 1.8 cents per black-and-white page and 13 cents for color.

 One drawback?
 No Wi-Fi.
 Wired Ethernet networking is built in, but HP charges $200 extra for a Wi-Fi dongle to turn the M551dn into a wireless printer.
 There's no Apple AirPrint support, either, which is a deal-killer for a couple of customers at Amazon.com and Staples.com who use iPads heavily in their offices.

-The Xerox Phaser 7100/N (Est. $1,500) color laser printer earns rave reviews for its ability to handle a vast array of media types, all the way up to A3 tabloid paper (11 by 17 inches).
+The HP LaserJet Enterprise 500 M551dn can handle legal-size paper.
+If you need to print bigger, the Xerox Phaser 7100/N (Est. $1,400) color laser printer earns rave reviews for its ability to handle a vast array of media types, all the way up to A3 tabloid paper (11 by 17 inches).
 Reviewers say it's a great bargain, as color laser printers that can support tabloid-size paper can easily cost twice as much.
-Text quality is in the eye of the reviewer, but even the harshest critic says it's no worse than average compared to other color laser printers.
+Text quality is in the eye of the reviewer, but even the harshest critic says it's no worse than average compared to that of other color laser printers.
 Graphics quality is also pretty good.
 Photo quality looms slightly above par, which Tony Hoffman of PCMag.com says is easily adequate for basic marketing materials.
 Reviewers find the Xerox Phaser 7100/N to be quite fast; Hoffman notes that it does very well in his site's benchmark speed tests.